ChauhanSurajSingh/react-weather-app/README.md

 6. Start the development server npm run dev

-🤝 Contributing
-   Contributions are welcome!
+🤝 Contributions are welcome!
 If you’d like to improve the app, fix bugs, or add features: